Codivores/blog-tech/ckr55vr8n03lasls18z2n92ug.md

 - Install our front-end tools
 - Create needed configuration files
-- Create a root view for the application
+- Create a root template
 - Build and display our first Page

 ## Dependencies installation